Appolica/FragmentControllerAndroid/README.md

 ```

 # API
-Go to [Wiki](https://github.com/Appolica/FragmentControllerAndroid/wiki) for more information about the library and its API.
+Go to [Wiki](https://github.com/Appolica/FragmentControllerAndroid/wiki) for more information about using the library and its API.

 # License